-We stumbled across Passport – now HAPiNS – on our first trip to Japan and it was so cute it’s been a firm favourite on all our return trips.
+We stumbled across Passport – now mostly rebranded as HAPiNS – on our first trip to Japan and it was so cute it’s been a firm favourite on all our return trips.
 It always has great displays of kawaii pillows, plush and homeware that are impossible to resist!

 Since pillows are a great thing to have around in your hotel and on the flight home, I often indulge, bringing home an onigiri rice ball on my first trip and a Fuku Fuku Nyanko cat this year.
 They’re always great quality and my onigiri is still going strong after ten years.